valapi/guide/src/index.md

 > -   **node-valapi** was created under [Riot Games' "Legal Jibber Jabber"](https://www.riotgames.com/en/legal) policy using assets owned by Riot Games.
 Riot Games does not endorse or sponsor this project.
 > -   [MIT License][license_url]

+This project is unmaintained.
+Please consider an alternative

 # About

 ---